code-soup/codesoup-acf-options/README.md

 Composer package for managing WordPress options pages using ACF and custom post type.
 Data is stored and retrieved from  `post_content` field and does not use the wp_options table.
 Supports multiple instances and capability-based access control.

+This approach leverages native WordPress post locking to prevent concurrent edits and provides optionial revision history for all option changes.

 In case you use custom capabilities make sure you create and assign capability to Administrator role otherwise options page will not be visible/accessible.
 You can use plugin like [User Role Editor](https://wordpress.org/plugins/user-role-editor/) to manage custom capabilites and roles.